 Have you been hearing about all the amazing locally grown produce at Maui farmers markets?
 Scroll to get all the tips and find out where to hit up all the best farmers markets in Maui.

-This Maui farmers markets post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Maui farmers markets post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When visiting the island, your first stop after getting settled should be a visit to one of the many Maui farmers markets.

 A family trip to a farmers market on Maui is a great way to interact with a community, whether you’re on vacation or not.
 You’ll be able to meet farmers and interact with locals.
 And through food, you’ll learn a little more about the area you’re visiting.

 While on vacation in Maui, consider a stop at farmer’s market or swap meet.
 It’s the ideal transition to put you into a relaxing vacation mindset.

 They’re the perfect place to grab locally grown produce before you hit the best Maui hiking trails on the island.
 And farmers markets on Maui are also ideal for families in vacation rentals and villas that have full kitchens.

 Shopping farmers markets are a great way to save a little bit of money on dining while supporting local farms.
 Why not try your hand at creating something new and different?